-As a fast developing opensource application HAProxy available for install in the Debian default repositories might not be of the latest release.
-To find out what version number is being offered through the official channels enter the following command
+As a fast developing open source application HAProxy available for install in the Debian default repositories might not be the latest release.
+To find out what version number is being offered through the official channels enter the following command.

 sudo aptitude show haproxy